marcos-dev79/QuickPHP/README.md

 # QuickPHP

+## Build an Admin Panel in Minutes!

-Quick PHP is a PHP/JS framework for quick building up aplications - and even REST services.
+Quick PHP is a PHP/JS framework for quick building up aplications - and REST services.
 It allows you to auto-generate CRUD based on comments in your tables.
 It comes with authentication and a admin panel embedded.

 It also have a simple AngularJs template for a quick monolithic web application.
 Although more modern architectures have emerged since I created this framework, QuickPHP is still valuable for fast creation of simple to medium complexity panels and websites.